grayy921013/Leetcode/README.md

   2. When p.charAt(j - 1) == '*'
     match[i][j] = match[i - 1][j] || match[i][j - 1];

-  Actually we can use 1-D array to save the memory comsumption.
+  Actually we can use 1-D array to save the memory consumption.

   ###Method 2:
   A simpler method, check the code.

+2. Problem 46&47 (Permutation)
+Given a collection of distinct numbers, return all possible permutations.
+The problem is not difficult, but I use a tricky method to resolve duplication.
+The general idea is to insert item recursively.
+Given array [2, 3], we insert items one by one in every possible positions.
+Firstly, we get [2].
+When inserting "3", there are two positions to choose, so we simply replicate the list and get [2, 3] and [3, 2].
+The tricky part is what if the array contains duplicate values.
+The solution is to only insert value v at the left(right should also work) of existing v entries.